Amir-Shahriari/LLM-RAG-Info-Extraction/README.md

 To run the project, make sure you have the following installed:
 - Python 3.x
 - Jupyter Notebook
-- Necessary Python libraries (install using the `requirements.txt` if available, or based on the imports in the notebook)

 ## How to Use